MicrosoftDocs/Viva/Viva/insights/Use/manager-settings.md

 # Manager settings

 As an admin for Microsoft Viva Insights or Workplace Analytics, you can set up and edit **Manager settings** to allow all measured people managers or a specified group of managers access to aggregate collaboration insights about their team.
-Only managers whose team meets or exceeds the **Minimum team size** setting can access manager insights in Workplace Analytics.
+Only managers whose team meets or exceeds the **Minimum team size** setting can access [Group insights](group-insights.md) within **My team** in Viva Insights in Teams.
+The other admin tasks required for Group insights are the same as for personal insights and My team insights.
+See [Admin tasks](../personal/teams/viva-teams-app-admin-tasks) for details.

 The size of the team counts the manager and all the employees who directly or indirectly report to that manager within the organization's reporting hierarchy.

 The following are based on the latest organizational (HR) data that's been successfully uploaded and processed in Workplace Analytics: